UpekHansaja/enum/README.md

 # Enum
- - Special Data Types that enables for a variable to be a set of predefined constants.
+ - Special Data Types that enable a variable to be a set of predefined constants.

 At the early stages of the programming languages, it is common to use a set of constants to represent a set of predefined values.